-But, if you do not want to hedge, this is perfectly fine as well.
+But, if you do not want to hedge, this is perfectly fine.
 Given there is no evidence for hedging, I do not recommend investors to hedge.
 For me, in the long-term, it does not make sense to hedge for currency risk.
 My portfolio is currently not hedged, and I do not plan to hedge in the future.

 If you want to learn more about portfolios, read how to design your own ETF portfolio.